hmrc/eu-subsidy-compliance-frontend/README.md

 ## Changing the Sector Cap

-The sector cap configuration is stored in the **application.conf** file.
+The industry sector caps may be updated as necessary.
+To prevent the requirement for a new release each time an update occurs, the sector cap is configured in the  **application.conf** file.
 Navigate to the file and locate the sector cap config below:
 ```
 sectorCap {
   agriculture = ""